25mm Barbed Straight£1.95

 Tanks and reservoirs are an essential component in hydroponic systems as they allow you to mix enough nutrients to feed your plants for an extended period of time.
 The amount of time you’ll be able to leave your plants depends on the quantity of plants, how much each of them are drinking each day and the size of your reservoir.
 The amount of nutrient and water a plant will use will vary throughout a cycle, gradually increasing as the plant gets bigger along with it’s requirements.
 Most recirculating systems require weekly dumps of water, to prevent EC and pH from fluctuating too much.
 Run to waste systems use more water on the whole than recirculating systems but only require the tank to be topped up with more nutrient solution when it’s running low.
 We carry a range of flexible and rigid tanks with several volumes available, so you’ll find a tank that's perfect for your size of set-up.

-If you’ve got any more questions on the different types of hydroponic systems, get in touch with our specialist team on 0800 085 7995 or pop into one of our stores.
+If you’ve got any more questions on the different types of hydroponic systems, email us, call our specialist team on 0800 085 7995 or pop into one of our stores.